 Many education and eLearning businesses are selling access to their courses online.
-Overall, digital sales and rentals increased 30% between 2014 and 2018.
-That amounts to a total revenue of more than $830 million annually.
+Overall, digital sales and rentals increased by 30% between 2014 and 2018.
+That amounts to total revenue of more than $830 million annually.
 If you’re interested in monetizing your online video, you need monetization tools.

 There are three main monetization methods today.
 These include subscriptions (think Netflix or Amazon Prime), transactional (think pay-per-view), and advertising.
 A suitable online video education platform should include all of the monetization methods you need to successfully generate revenue from your eLearning video content.

 Finally, the ability to add closed captions to your videos is crucial.
 Due to a 2015 lawsuit against Harvard and MIT, educational institutions are now required to caption online course videos.
 Therefore, captioning is now a legal duty for eLearning contexts.
 Luckily, a professional online video platform can make it easy to add captions to your videos.

 How to Launch an Online Video Education Platform